 Age is a significant factor in the severity of infection: The younger the patient is, the more severe the infection tends to be, as measured by the lowest oxygen saturation.
 Infants younger than 6 months are most severely affected, owing to their smaller, more easily obstructed airways and their decreased ability to clear secretions.

 Intrauterine cigarette-smoke exposure may impair in utero airway development or alter the elastic properties of the lung tissue.
-Second-hand cigarette smoke (eg, by a parent or family member) in the postnatal period compounds the severity of RSV bronchiolitis in infants.
+Exposure to second-hand cigarette smoke (eg, by a parent or family member) in the postnatal period compounds the severity of RSV bronchiolitis in infants.

 Lower socioeconomic status may increase the likelihood of hospitalization.
 Hospitalization rates are higher in Native American, Alaskan, and Hispanic populations, but it is not clear if this is due to more severe infection or to a lower threshold for admission.

-Acute respiratory tract infection in children younger than 5 years is still the leading cause of childhood mortality in the world.
-In 2000, acute respiratory tract infection accounted for an estimated 1.9 million deaths worldwide; 70% of these deaths occurred in Africa and Southeast Asia.
+According to the WHO 2015 Global Health Observatory data repository, acute lower respiratory infection in children younger than 5 years of age remains a leading cause of childhood mortality in the world.
+In 2015, acute respiratory tract infection accounted for an estimated 1.84 million deaths worldwide; 85% of these deaths occurred in Africa followed by 8% in Southeast Asia.

 Bronchiolitis is an infectious, self-limited disease.
 Therapy is based on supportive care, oxygenation, hydration, and fever control.
 With early recognition and treatment, prognosis is usually very good.
 Most children with bronchiolitis, regardless of severity, recover without sequelae.
 The course of disease is usually 7-10 days, but a few remain ill for weeks.
-Studies suggest that IgE levels can be used as a marker of acute disease severity.
 Some infants who recover from acute bronchiolitis have an increased frequency of recurrent wheezing.

-Hospitalization is required in as many 2% of cases (mostly patients younger than 6 months).
-These patients account for as many as 17% of all infant hospitalizations.
-Annually, RSV bronchiolitis accounts for about 50,000-80,000 hospitalizations.
+Hospitalization is required in 2-3% of bronchiolitis cases among infants younger than 12 months of age.
+Annually, RSV bronchiolitis accounts for about 57,000-172,000 hospitalizations.
 In a prospective, population-based surveillance of acute respiratory infections, RSV accounted for 20% of hospitalizations, 18% of ED visits, and 15% clinic visits in winter.
 Hospitalization is significantly more likely at altitudes above 2500 meters (8000 ft).

 Overall, the mortality in children hospitalized for bronchiolitis in different series ranges from 0.2% to 7%.
 This large variability is based on investigations of different cohorts with different risk factors and different points in time relative to modern intensive care.
 Morbidity and mortality from RSV mostly occur in children younger than 2 years.
 Other high-risk infants and children include premature infants younger than 6 months, infants and children with underlying pulmonary or cardiac disease, and those an immune deficiency.